sokp13/RESTful/README.md

 To run the Docker container, run:

 ```
-    docker run -p 4000:5001 myapi
+    docker run -p 80:8080 myapi
 ```

-This maps port 4000 on your local machine to port 5001 inside the container.
+This maps port 80:8080 (local host) inside the container.

-Now you can access the API at: http://localhost:4000
+Now you can access the API at: http://localhost/

-And access the Swagger UI at: http://localhost:4000/swagger
+And access the Swagger UI at: http://localhost/swagger

 ### API Reference
 The Swagger UI contains full reference documentation for the API.